-Yes folks, hell is the absence of logic…and I could feel the heat.
-Writing this, I feel the urge to say some real naughty things…however, I will restrain myself….though I’m not going to cancel the order for the AK47.
+Yes, folks, hell is the absence of logic…and I could feel the heat.
+Writing this, I feel the urge to say some really naughty things…however, I will restrain myself….though I’m not going to cancel the order for the AK47.

 Yes, that’s what I’m telling you……he must be medically cleared.

 OK.
 Now what?
 If I hadn’t evaluated Mr. Smith within the past 72 hours I could seek an Emergency Custody Order (ECO).
 This orders police to pick up a person and take them to the designated site so they can be evaluated.
 I could have had Mr. Smith taken to the ER using this order.
 But, this wasn’t an option.

 Can you imagine what Mr. Smith’s sister is thinking about this time?
 Every screw-up that could have been made was made….and now what, who is going to help her????
 I was running out of options……..

 In desperation, I called police dispatch and tried to act as casual as possible as if what I was going to ask…I did every day.